 - Light sensitivity

-- Emotional signs such as irritability, mood swings or depression
+- Lastly, emotional signs such as irritability, mood swings or depression arises

 Management of a concussion